PraveenKishore/GAExpGen/README.md

 # GAExpGen
-Genetic Algorithm to produce Math Expressions that results in a given number written in **Java**
+Implementation of Genetic Algorithm to produce Math Expressions that results in a given number

+**Programming Language:** Java

 ###Example:
 If TARGET number is 100, <br>